 Vientiane succeeded Luang Prabang as the capital of Laos in 1560 but having been involved in many wars, there are now only a few historical sites left.
 Pha That Luang is Laos’ national symbol where we can arrange a traditional water blessing or Baci ceremony.
 Spend an evening visiting the night food markets by tuk tuk before being dropped at a quaint riverside restaurant for dinner.

 Visit the remote fishing communities and dense jungle of the south or travel north to bathe in hot springs and cascading waterfalls.
 There are internal scheduled flights, or we can charter a helicopter for the day to reach Pakse, the Plain of Jars and Si Panh Don (4000 islands).
-There are also a number elephant interactions we can arrange on the banks of the Mekong.
+There are also various elephant interactions we can arrange on the banks of the Mekong.

 The beaches of Thailand make a wonderful combination with landlocked Laos or travel from northern Thailand to Luang Prabang aboard our private sampan along the Mekong.